 At Central Jersey Foot & Ankle Care, we utilize a machine called PADnetR to test for PAD right in our office.
 This is a simple, non-invasive system.
 It helps us detect PAD early on, and the test only takes 15 to 20 minutes.
 In that time, it provides enough data to determine a suitable surgical or medical treatment and guide a successful treatment plan.
 We collaborate with other physicians at Centrastate Medical Center to treat Peripheral Arterial Disease.

 How is PAD treated?

 There are a few ways to treat Peripheral Arterial Disease.
 The first way is to take different types of medications to lower your cholesterol and blood pressure.
 By lowering these, you could prevent blood clots from forming that could potentially cause a heart attack or stroke.
 Other medications can also help reduce the leg pain experience.
 You should also start following a healthy eating plan.
 Stop smoking, reduce your weight, manage your blood sugar and get moving.

 Surgery may be required depending on the severity of the disease.
 If the blood flow to your feet is completely or almost blocked, a surgical procedure could benefit you.
 An angioplasty or bypass graft surgery won’t cure PAD, but it can help improve the blood circulation in your legs and help you walk.

-If you are experiencing any of the symptoms of PAD, or think you may have the disease call Central Jersey Foot & Ankle Care to set up an appointment.
+If you are experiencing any of the symptoms of PAD, or think you may have the disease schedule an appointment with Central Jersey Foot & Ankle Care.